‘Jersey Shore’ Alum Nicole ‘Snooki’ Polizzi's Cancer Diagnosis Highlights the Power of Early Screening

 • Ages 30–65: Choose between a Pap test every three years, an HPV test every five years, or both every five years if results are normal.

-• Over 65: Women with a history of normal results may stop screenings, but it is best to consult your healthcare provider.
+• Over 65: Women with a history of normal results may stop screenings, but it is best to consult your health care provider.

 Expert Care at Overlake Cancer Center

 If you or someone you know is diagnosed with cervical cancer, Overlake Cancer Center, in collaboration with Fred Hutchinson Cancer Center, offers comprehensive care under one roof.
-Our state-of-the-art facilities are staffed by experienced healthcare professionals that include a gynecologic oncologist, radiology oncologists and medical oncologists, as well as nurses, social workers, nutritionists and many other support personnel.
+Our state-of-the-art facilities are staffed by experienced health care professionals that include a gynecologic oncologist, radiology oncologists and medical oncologists, as well as nurses, social workers, nutritionists and many other support personnel.
 These experts work together as a team, collaborating to develop personalized treatment plans that give each patient the best opportunity for a good outcome.

-For more information about cervical cancer treatment at Overlake, call us at 425.635.3400.
+For more information about cervical cancer treatment at Overlake, give us a call:

 Categories: